-Physics 101, 102 (calculus section preferred), 211, 212, 311, 315, 316, or 312; Chemistry 103, 104; Mathematics 117, 118; and three hours chosen from Computer Science 106, Mathematics 119, 218, 304.
+Physics 101, 102 (calculus section preferred), 204, 211, 212, 311, and either 309 or 312; Chemistry 103, 104; Mathematics 117, 118; and three hours chosen from Computer Science 100, 106, Mathematics 119, 218, 304.

 Other Educational Options in Physics:

 Dual major with Mathematics, Pre-Engineering, Professional major, Teacher Certification Secondary (5-12).

 Physics 101, 102 is prerequisite to all other courses in physics.

 101, 102 General Physics

 An introduction to the fundamental phenomena, concepts, and theories of physics.
 The first semester deals with mechanics, special relativity, and heat.
 The second semester deals with electricity and magnetism, wave phenomena, and quantum physics.
-Prerequisites, for the non-calculus section-high school algebra, geometry, and trigonometry; for the calculus section-Mathematics 117 or the equivalent.
+Prerequisites, for the noncalculus section-high school algebra, geometry, and trigonometry; for the calculus section-Mathematics 117 or the equivalent.
 Three class periods and one three-hour laboratory period a week.

+204 Introduction to Modern Physics

+Quantization, wave and particle aspects of matter, elementary quantum mechanics, atomic and

+3 credits

+3 credits

+3 credits

+3. 3 credits

+4, 4 credits

+4 credits

+0 to 3 credits